Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Performance

 \textbf{IV.
-Computation Module Design.} This task is collaboratively completed by a\textit{ Logic Designer}, \textit{Circuit Engineer}, and \textit{Inspector}.
-The \textit{Logic Designer} can accurately transcribe and standardize the DG and module design information into a "truth table."
-And we've observed its capability to appropriately refine computation logic.
-For example, "\textit{If the duration of A or B being 0 is < 30 minutes, then Output I = 0; If the total duration of A or B being 0 is >= 30 minutes and A or B = 0, then Output I = 1} (Fig. \ref{fig:complexity3}, DG90)," where the\textit{ Logic Designer }introduces an additional AND logic to ensure the output is activated only when the walking duration exceeds the specified time and the subject is still walking.
-The \textit{Circuit Engineer} can correctly complete designs for DGs with medium and lower complexity.
-However, errors are sometimes observed in high-complexity DGs, such as "\textit{OR (A, B; Q) Timer(Q, 1800; TimerOutput) AND(Q, TimerOutput; Output I)} (Fig. \ref{fig:complexity3}, DG90)" where Input A is not inverted, leading to a detection for when A is pressed down.
-In such instances, the \textit{Inspector} can identify mistakes and suggest corrections, "\textit{The truth table specifications are not fully met by the current circuit description…, an inversion of Input A and Input B's condition is required…, 'circuit': NOT(A; C) NOT(B; D) OR (C, D; Q) Timer(Q, 1800; TimerOutput) AND(Q, TimerOutput; Output I)} (Fig. \ref{fig:complexity3}, DG90)."
+Computation Module Design.} This task is collaboratively completed by the \textit{Logic Designer}, \textit{Circuit Engineer}, and \textit{Inspector}. \textit{The Logic Designer accurately transcribes and standardizes the DG and module design information into a "truth table" and demonstrates the ability to refine computation logic}.
+For example, "If the duration of A or B being 0 is < 30 minutes, then Output I = 0; If the total duration of A or B being 0 is >= 30 minutes and A or B = 0, then Output I = 1 (Fig. \ref{fig:complexity3}, DG90)," where the \textit{Logic Designer} introduces additional AND logic to ensure the output is activated only when the walking duration exceeds the specified time and the subject is still walking.

+\textit{The Circuit Engineer performs well in designing circuits for DGs} with medium or lower complexity but may introduce errors in high-complexity DGs.
+For example, "\textit{OR (A, B; Q) Timer(Q, 1800; TimerOutput) AND(Q, TimerOutput; Output I)} (Fig. \ref{fig:complexity3}, DG90)" contains a mistake where Input A is not inverted, causing incorrect detection when A is pressed.
+In such cases, \textit{the Inspector identifies the errors and suggests corrections}, "The truth table specifications are not fully met by the current circuit description… an inversion of Input A and Input B's condition is required…, 'circuit': NOT(A; C) NOT(B; D) OR (C, D; Q) Timer(Q, 1800; TimerOutput) AND(Q, TimerOutput; Output I) (Fig. \ref{fig:complexity3}, DG90)."